RCR11/fedwave/README.md

 Providing features like: Chat, video live streams, channeling, federation, minimal management.

 ## Federation
-Chat messages, allow the linking of servers to ferate chat, federated messages should be username#num@federatedhost.tld
+Chat messages, allow the linking of servers to federate chat, federated messages should be username#num@federatedhost.tld
 -	LiveStreams, allowing servers to list and show info about other streams that are live and how to connect to them.
 -	Cross site whispering !w username#num@server